-Located 30 mils south of Siem Reap, Tonle’ Sap is the largest fresh water lake in Southeast Asia.
+Located 30 miles south of Siem Reap, Tonle’ Sap is the largest freshwater lake in Southeast Asia.

 Phnom Kulen National Park

-Capital of Cambodia and home to National Museum of Cambodia, which houses cultural treasures of Cambodia.
+Capital of Cambodia and home to the National Museum of Cambodia, which houses cultural treasures of Cambodia.

 The cultural influence of India is very deep in Cambodia.
 Hinduism arrived in Cambodia sometime in the first century CE.
 Buddhism arrived much later.